lecode-official/pytorch-federated-learning/README.md

 # Federated Learning in PyTorch

-This is an implementation of federated learning using federated averaging (FedAvg) introduced by McMahan et al. in [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629).
+This is a federated learning [[3]](#3) simulator written in PyTorch [[10]](#10).
 The goal of this implementation is to simulate federated learning on an arbitrary number of clients using different models and datasets, which can form the basis of federated learning experiments.
 To simplify things, the models are all classifiers, which are trained on classic vision datasets.
+Currently, it only supports federated averaging (FedAvg) introduced by McMahan et al. in Communication-Efficient Learning of Deep Networks from Decentralized Data [[9]](#9).

 ## Getting Started